 D. External Letters

 External letters are required for those being reviewed for tenure and extended employment.
-Some divisions also require external letters for RTA and reappointment to a tenure track or EE track; please check with your dean's office to confirm requirements for your division.
+Some colleges also require external letters for RTA and reappointment to a tenure track or EE track; please check with your dean's office to confirm requirements for your division.

 Where external letters are required, faculty will be asked to supply a list of three to five names of people with the knowledge and experience to evaluate the dossier in the context of the field.
 These reviewers should hold the rank of associate professor or professor.
 For a field that extends beyond academia, reviewers should be individuals with a well-established reputation in the field who are familiar with the standards of academia.
 When making the list, please refrain from recommending anyone who might benefit from your promotion, such as your dissertation advisor, a co-editor, or a co-author.
 You can also list up to three people whom you do not want contacted.

 Please note: The dean's office (or in the case of NSSR, the department) is responsible for soliciting all of the external letters; these letters are strictly confidential; you should never attempt to contact any potential external evaluators, either before, during, or after the review.
 Do not solicit or include any testimonials or letters of support in your dossier.
-Please consult with your dean's office for any division-specific policies about external letters.
+Please consult with your dean's office for any college-specific policies about external letters.

 5. Additional Information